 Whenever you find yourself in a situation where you are splitting from someone who you once planned to spend the rest of your life with, it's normal to feel a wide range of emotions.
 These emotions can include shame, disappointment, anger, resentment, guilt, and so much more.
-If these feelings aren't properly managed and dealt with, they can truly take a toll on your emotional and mental well-being.
+If these feelings aren't properly managed and dealt with, they can take a toll on your emotional and mental well-being.

 You may think that you can easily navigate these emotions on your own, but having a counselor in your corner can make a difference.
-Remember, a divorce counselor specializes in helping people deal with what you're doing through and can provide useful insight.
+Remember, a divorce counselor specializes in helping people deal with what you're going through and can provide useful insight.
 When you're going through the process of divorce, you want to be sure not to overwhelm yourself or take on more than you can deal with.
-This is why having outside help, and a professional support system makes such a nice difference.
+This is why having outside help and a professional support system can make a positive difference.

 Your Children During The Divorce Process

-Divorce is a challenging time for anyone, especially children.
-Sadly, when married couples are in the process of splitting up, they can become so wrapped up in their own lives and situations that they forget to consider how the divorce impacts their kids.
-One of the most important roles that discernment counseling plays is actually not for you or your spouse: it’s for the couples counseling couples children.
-It's not uncommon for kids to take things to heart and believe that they're responsible for their parents breaking up even when this isn't the case.
+Divorce is a challenging time for most anyone, especially children.
+When married couples are in the process of splitting up, they can become so wrapped up in their own lives and situations that they may sometimes forget to consider how divorce impacts their kids.
+One of the most important roles that discernment counseling plays is not for you or your spouse; it’s for the couple’s children.
+It's not uncommon for kids to take things to heart and believe that they're responsible for their parents breaking up.
 This is yet another area where a divorce counselor can serve as a guide.